isomerpages/psd-publicservice/_what-we-do/Explore Sectors.md

 <hr>
 <h4><strong>Build Our Environment</strong></h4>
 <p>How can we actively enhance our living environment despite our compact
 size?
-Join us in shaping Singapore into a vibrant, clean, and liveable city by promoting sustainable development, fortifying infrastructure, and fostering excellent connectivity.</p>
+Promoting sustainable development, fortifying infrastructure, and fostering excellent connectivity, are some ways we actively shape Singapore into a vibrant, clean, and liveable city.</p>
 <p>Find out more about the various agencies that contribute to Singapore’s
 environment. [link to info on MND, MOT and MSE - these pages should be housed under 2.2]</p>